top of page

 Empathize

 Empathize with their pain and validate it: “It makes sense that you would feel betrayed by my hiding the purchase.”
 You may not agree with all of what your partner is telling you and now is not the time to dispute facts or explain why you did what you did.
 Explaining is a common misstep I see made in attempts to apologize, and it often lands as, “Let me explain myself and, therefore, why your feelings about the issue are invalid.”
-It may not be what you are trying to send, but notice how explanations are received in these moments and how they do not advance the ball toward the goal of repair and re-connection.
+It may not be what you are trying to send, but notice how explanations do not advance the ball toward the goal of repair and re-connection.
+At the end of reflecting what you heard, ask your partner if you they perceive that you understand – there may be more.
+At that point, ask for forgiveness.
+This would be a good time to share your intentions that may be different from how they were experienced by your partner.
+For instance, “While my intention was to be helpful by cleaning the house, I see how some of that got ‘un-done’ by my breaking the vase.”

 What Not To Do

 If the rupture is about a pattern of behavior, there are two parts to a good amends: listening to the effect the behavior has on the offended partner, and changing the behavior.
 Some people do one without the other and then wonder why the issue continues to linger.
-Changing the behavior may take some professional assistance to help with what unconscious drives may be motivating the hurtful pattern.

 bottom of page